gr0uch/eslint-config-boss/README.md

-# eslint-config-0x8890
+# JavaScript Boss Style

-My personal ESLint configuration.
-Don't use it unless you're me (you're probably not me), but if you want to:
+Write JavaScript like a boss.
+For boss coders writing boss code.

 ```
-$ npm install eslint-config-0x8890
+$ npm install eslint-config-boss
 ```

-It's compatible with ESLint `2.x`.
+It's compatible with ESLint `2.x`, and comes with rules for these ECMAScript versions:

+- **ES5**: `require('eslint-config-boss/es5')`
+- **ES6**: `require('eslint-config-boss/es6')`

+The latest version is the default one.